Welcome to the Fauquier Community Food Bank and Thrift Store

 Here is what you need to know.

-We only serve Fauquier County residents.
+We serve Fauquier County residents.
 If you live in another county, we can refer you to your local food bank.

 - Proof of income

 You can pick up food once a month.
 Bread can be picked up daily and produce can be picked up daily when available.
 A volunteer will assist you in choosing food.

 If you need help feeding your family on a limited budget, the book “Feed Your Family of Four for $4 a Day” can help.
 You will find recipes, menu plans, shopping lists, shopping and cooking strategies, and more.
 Buy it at our Thrift Store and the proceeds support the Food Bank.

 Learn more about the people the Fauquier Community Food Bank serves from “These Are Our People…”.
 When you read their stories, it will not be difficult to comprehend how quickly anyone could go from paying their own way to needing a bit of assistance.
 Available at our Thrift Store; proceeds support the Food Bank.